The terms 'action' and 'keywork' are, to some degree, interchangeable.

 the keys too far and you muffle the sound - and you may even flatten the

-A classic example of an instrument capable of sustaining a fast action
+of an instrument capable of sustaining a fast and low action is the Conn

 However, the two do not necessarily go hand-in-hand.
 Because of the setup